wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 .. important:: With the removal of old command-based, the legacy RobotBuilder install has been removed.

+.. warning:: Due to project file changes, Robotbuilder will not import yaml save files from 2022 or earlier.

 - Add support for ``DoubleSupplier`` and ``std::function<double>`` parameters
 - Add option to put commands tied to Joystick Buttons to SmartDashboard
 - Add PS4 Controller